herawenn/code-companion/README.md

 - **Top Header Bar:** Contains app title, panel toggle buttons, and developer info.
 - **Conversation Panel:** For chat interactions with the AI.
 - **File Explorer Panel:** Displays and manages project files.
-- **Editor Panel:** Shows content of selected files with syntax highlighting, supports multiple tabs.
+- **Editor Panel:** Displays file content with syntax highlighting (view mode).
+An "Edit" icon switches to a text area for modifications, which can then be saved using a "Save" icon.
+Supports multiple tabs.
 - **Preview Panel:** Renders HTML files or displays content of other text files.
 - **Console Panel:** Shows logs and errors.